J-Hulsey/MIST_Project/README.md

 **QUERY 3**

-Query 3 retrieves information about about what players have checked out certain equipment items and have since returned the item.
+Query 3 retrieves information about what players have checked out certain equipment items and have since returned the item.

 <img width="631" alt="A3" src="https://github.com/whittcarson/MIST4610GroupProject1/assets/131502055/8b8feb81-769e-41b8-88a3-118b96adc47a">